Wrong search query for timelog, when timezone not UTC

 4. After the X time after 00:00, I'm can press the search button and can see the timelog entry as it need to be.

 1. Replace all Date.today to Time.zone.today.

 #1 Updated by Scott Macpherson almost 4 years ago

 I think I'm seeing the same issue manifesting itself in a slightly different way.
 The timezone on my Redmine server is set to UTC, and I've set

 When I log work for local date 2014-10-01, but at a time when the UTC date is still 2014-09-30, attempting to view spent time where date is "today" doesn't return any results.
 Entering today's date rather than just "today" does return the correct records though.

-#7 Updated by Jamila Khan about 1 year ago
+#7 Updated by Jamila Khan over 1 year ago